Key West International Airport: Terminal

-The airport has two terminals designed by Mark Mosko and Dwane Stark of URS; Mosko also worked on Baltimore–Washington International Airport.
-The older ground-level terminal building opened in 1957 and now serves arriving passengers.
-The terminal was expanded with the addition of a second building elevated over the parking lot in February 2009.
+In February 2009, the terminal was expanded with the addition of a second building elevated over the parking lot.
 With an area of about 30000 sqft, it more than doubled the airport's terminal space.
-The newer building includes an elevated roadway and houses ticketing, check-in, and the airport's security checkpoint.
-The older building was then renovated with the former ticketing area becoming an expanded departure gate lounge, and the baggage claim area was then expanded into the former departure lounge.
-The two buildings are connected by an enclosed walkway.
+The 2009 building includes an elevated roadway and houses ticketing, check-in, and the airport's security checkpoint.
+It was connected to the original building via an elevated walkway.
+The 1957 building was then renovated with the former ticketing area becoming an expanded departure gate lounge, and the baggage claim area was then expanded into the original departure lounge.